The Great Gatsby: chapter 2

 Daisy and Myrtle

 Based on the quotes above, how would you describe the contrast between Daisy and Myrtle?
-Write one paragraph using this evidence.
+Write one paragraph using some of this evidence.
 Explain why you think that Fitzgerald has made these choices.

 Topic: Appearance versus Reality